Skip to main content

 Automatic failover when OpenAI is flaky

-When OpenAI throws a 503, the gateway re-dispatches the same prompt to Claude Haiku transparently.
-Your application sees a normal 200 response from gpt-5-mini.
+When OpenAI throws a 503, the gateway re-dispatches the same prompt to Anthropic transparently.
+Your application sees a normal 200 response.
+Tune the fallback conditions (5xx / timeout / rate_limit / network_error) via the VK --config-json field; the model_aliases map still lives there for client-side name redirects.

 Block destructive tools on engineer VKs